microsoft/VSProjectSystem/doc/overview/dataflow.md

 Dataflow graphs publish immutable snapshots of data between blocks, where updates are pushed through the graph in an asynchronous fashion.
 This gives the framework a lot of flexibility to schedule the work, but can make it difficult to know when a given input has made its way through the graph to the outputs.

+Dataflow is simple when you have a single line of dependencies, but in CPS it is much more complex.
+It is common for a chained datasource to require input from multiple upstream sources.
+It is also common for those upstream sources to also have multiple inputs.
+This pattern introduces a data consistency problem.

-Another challenge with Dataflow graphs is joining data.
-Consider the following graph:
+Consider the following Dataflow graph:

 ```mermaid
 flowchart LR